Koutoulakis/Deep-Learning-for-Human-Activity-Recognition/README.md

 # Deep Learning for Human Activity Recognition

+<b>Synopsis</b>
 In this repository a collection of deep learning networks will be trained and tested in order to tackle the Human Activity Recognition (HAR) problem.
 We use python 2.7 and tensorflow throughout this tutorial.

-The goal is to provide the public with a sequence of functions and files that would allow them in turn, with minimum changes, train test and evaluate their own datasets.
+The goal is to provide the public with a sequence of functions and files that would allow them in turn, with minimum changes, train test and evaluate their own datasets with state of the art deep learning models.

+<b>Repository Structure</b>

 The main structure that we are going to follow is this: